part | item | cond | resp |

 function from the bayestestR

 package.
 Following Kruschke (2015, p.
-342), I will favour HDIs over CrIs in the present paper, as they offer a more intuitive interpretation when we consider skewed distributions—we will not examine this type of distribution in this paper.
+342), I will favor HDIs over CrIs in the present paper, as they offer a more intuitive interpretation when we consider skewed distributions—a type of distribution we will not examine in this paper.

 Next, we see Rhat

-(\(\hat{R}\) should be \(1.00\)),2 which tells us that the model has converged.
-Finally, we see two columns showing us the effective sample size (ESS) of our posterior samples.
+(\(\hat{R}\) should be \(< 1.01\)),6 which tells us that the model has converged.
+Finally, we see two columns showing us the effective sample size (ESS) of our posterior samples: the bulk ESS corresponds to the main body of the posterior distribution, while the tail ESS corresponds to the tails (i.e., more extreme values) in the posterior distribution.
 By default, each of the four chains draws 2,000 samples from the posterior.
 However, we use a warmup

 of 1,000 samples.
-As a result, only 1,000 samples from each chain are actually used here, totalling 4,000 samples—you can see this information at the top of Code block 7.
+As a result, only 1,000 samples from each chain are actually used here, totaling 4,000 samples.
 Of these 4,000, however, some “steps” in our random walk will be correlated with one another, which reduces the amount of information they provide about the parameter space.
 Therefore, we should prioritize uncorrelated steps, which results in a proper subset of the 4,000 steps in question.
 That’s why all the numbers in both ESS columns are less than 4,000.
-There is no universal rule of thumb as to how large the ESS should be (higher is always better, of course).
-If the ESS is much lower than the 4,000 steps in question, we could increase the number of steps by adding iter = 4000
+There is no universal rule of thumb as to how large the ESS should be (higher is always better, of course), but 100 samples per chain is a common recommendation.
+If the ESS is lower than 400, we could increase the number of steps by adding iter = 4000

 , for example, which would give us 3,000 post-warmup

-steps for each chain.
-We can also change the number of warmup
+steps for each chain.7 We can also change the number of warmup

 steps in the model, allowing it to “settle” in more informative regions of parameter values before extracting the samples we will actually use.